privacygmail cleanupemail security

 Before connecting any Gmail tool:

-• ✅ Read the privacy policy completely
+• ✅ Read the privacy policy in full

 • ✅ Check if data is sold or shared